Paper Plate Bunny Craft

-Save this Paper Plate Bunny Craft for later.
+Save this Rabbit Craft for later.
 Pin it to your favorite Pinterest board…

 This post contains affiliate links, which means if you make a purchase through these links, I may receive a small commission at no extra cost to you.
 Click here to read my full disclosure policy.

 SUPPLIES FROM THE BAG

 - 3 Paper plates (9-inch coated)